open-telemetry/opentelemetry-python-contrib/PLAN.md

 ## Will third party exporters be allowed in the contrib repo?
 Based on prior commits to the [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) repo, it appears the answer is yes.

+## Handling dependency with the opentelemetry-python repo

+opentelemetry-python api and sdk packages are developed in the opentelemetry-python repo, those are released together.
+A new branch is created for each release.
+Development of new features is carried out on the master branch, while bugs could be backported to the different release branches.
+(This process is not done right now but it’ll be needed once it's GA, imagine about a security bug that needs to be fixed soon).

+The opentelemetry-python-contrib repo contains different packages as instrumentations and exporters.
+Different integrations are released separately, there is a branch for each major release of the API and SDK packages.
+The master branch is used to perform changes upon changes in the api/sdk packages.

+The following should describe the workflow for common cases

+#### A breaking change is done on the API/SDK packages
+The different contrib packages should be updated to work with this new change.

+#### A new major API/SDK version is released
+master is branched out and a new release of all contrib packages is done.
+If there are some contrib packages that were not updated there is not going to be a release for those.

+#### A new minor-patch API/SDK version is released
+No changes are needed in the contrib repo as this should not be a breaking change.

+#### A new package is added to the contrib repo
+There are two possibilities here:
+- Implement the package using the current release API/SDK, merge it on the latest release branch and release it.
+Then port this to master using the latest development API/SDK.
+- Add the new package to the master branch, i.e, it already uses the API for the next major release of API/SDK.
+It’ll be released once API/SDK are released.

+#### A new feature is added to a contrib package
+Add to master branch, if possible it could be backported to be released immediately.

+#### A critical bug is found on a contrib package
+Fix the bug in the latest release branch and release immediately.
+If the bug is also present on master fix there as well.